VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 - Sand the edges with an abrasive sponge or a sanding block (always in the same direction) .

-- Apply Tokonole (finishing eraser) to the edge and rub briskly with a cotton cloth or smoothing pad.
+- Apply Tokonole (finishing eraser) to the edge and rub vigorously with a cotton cloth or smoother.

 ![]() |